-Nonsensical on paper, but sublime in practice.
-Never has a modern supersaloon been more tactile or more engaging
+Never has a modern supersaloon been more tactile or engaging; the M5 CS is truly an all-time great

-A lightweight BMW M5 seems an odd proposition, it's proven to be a formula we never knew we needed.
+While a lightweight BMW M5 seems an odd proposition, it's proven to be a formula we never knew we needed.
 Admittedly at 1825kg the M5 CS isn’t a lightweight in the truest sense, rather it’s 70kg lighter than an M5 Competition and anything up to 150kg lighter than a few rival twin-turbocharged, V8 engined, four-wheel-drive executive hot rods like the Audi RS7 or Mercedes-AMG E63 S.

 It's impossible to argue that 1825kg is not a chunky mass to haul around even when the most powerful BMW M engine is at your disposal.
 Yet the M5 CS not only feels a more potent car than the M5 Competition on which it is based, but a more resolved and therefore engaging supersaloon as a result.
 The shades of grey that are often hard to define in an M5 Comp are much clearer here, providing a more vibrant and colourful connection between you, the car and the road.